dskeene/SP-ALGO/README.md

 This model utilizies several statistical libraries such as Pandas and Scikit.
 The data provided was collected from the Supreme Ventures draw results located on their website

+## DISCLAIMER
+This project was created by Damoy Skeene, as a experiemental past time project.
+It is in no shape or form, stable enough to encourage any bets based on numbers predicted.
+Please use at your own risk.
+Thank you.

 ## Program Breakdown